shey/rails-pay-checkout-demo/README.md

 1. The app receives a "payment success" webhook from Stripe.

 ### Products and Prices

-[Products](https://dashboard.stripe.com/products) and prices are used for subscription billing in lieu of plans.
-In this app, each "plan" is its own product, and each product has a single [price](app/controllers/checkouts_controller.rb).
+[Products](https://dashboard.stripe.com/products) and prices are used manage subscription billing.
+In this app, each plan is its own product, and each product has a single [price](app/controllers/checkouts_controller.rb).

 ![Stripe Product Catalogue Page](docs/product-catalogue.png)

 ## The Pay Integration

 To complete the integration

 1. Set up your payment processor credentials and [initializers](#initializers).